CircleOnCircles/macbuild/README.md

 * The iLok update state will need to be verified and updated if necessary
 * BetterSnapTool keyboard shortcut of Ctrl+Alt+Cmd+Up seems to mute conversations in Skype
 * Spotify settings should be improved to be like plist and JSON
-* Homebrew update is very slow (could performing a full tap help this?)

 ## Manual Tasks